Mahindra XUV500: Pre facelift (W201) (2011-2015)

-The XUV500 was launched in 2 variants (W6 and W8) in 2011, sharing the same engine: the W6 in two-wheel drive only.
-The W6 includes a 6-inch monochrome infotainment display, two airbags, ABS with electronic brakeforce distribution (EBD), and disc brakes on all wheels.
+The XUV500 was launched in 2 variants (W6 and W8) in 2011, sharing the same engine: the W6 in two-wheel drive only and the W8 in both two-wheel drive and AWD.

+The W6 includes a 6-inch monochrome infotainment display, two airbags, ABS with electronic brakeforce distribution (EBD), and disc brakes on all alloy wheels.

 The W8 can be specified in two or All-wheel drive.
 The W8 adds GPS navigation, six airbags, a touch screen, electronic stability program (ESP) with rollover mitigation, Hill Hold and Hill Descent control, alloy wheels, and leather upholstery.

 Mahindra later added a W4 base variant and sports edition in 2013.

-An Xclusive edidition with added features such as sunroof, reverse camera, powered seats, aluminum paddles, and others was introduced in 2014.
+An Xclusive edition with added features such as sunroof, reverse camera, powered seats, aluminum paddles, and others was introduced in 2014.